Anuragsahoo-IIITG/RC-Warship/README.md

 One of the toughest parts was ensuring **stable wireless communication**.

+- **Problem:**
-- **Problem:** Frequent signal drops and interference in the 2.4 GHz band.
+  Frequent signal drops and interference in the **2.4 GHz band**.

 - **Fixes:**
-  - Used an **nRF adapter with capacitors** to prevent power brownouts.
+  - Used an **nRF adapter (or capacitors)** to prevent power brownouts.
-  - Selected a **stable RF channel** to avoid cross-interference.
+  - Initially, I powered the **nRF module and servos directly from the Arduino Nano**.
+  - The output was **unstable** because both servos consumed power spikes during rotation.
+  - This caused the **nRF module to receive insufficient power**, breaking communication.
+  - The dropouts even forced me to **reset the Nano** to re-establish connection with the remote.

 After these fixes, the remote became **reliable enough for smooth outdoor operation**.